victoria-pet-shelter/pet_shelter_back/README.md

 # 🐾 Pet Shelter Backend

 Pet Shelter is a web application for managing pets in shelters.
-It supports user authentication, pet adoption workflows, automatic parsing of animals from ss.lv, and media storage.
+It supports user authentication, pet adoption workflows, automatic parsing of animals from ss.lv, and media storage. <br>
 This is the **backend** part, built using **ASP.NET Core**, **Entity Framework Core**, and **MongoDB**.

 ---